seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 in each year.
 The 2018 trawl-survey area-swept estimate of 0.154 million male SMBKC in this size class is the third lowest in the 41 years since 1978 and follows the lowest (as observed in 2017).
 The recent six-year (2013 - 2018) average recruitment that is only 45% of this mean.
-In the pot-survey, the abundance of this size group in 2017 was also the second-lowest in the time series (22% of the mean for the available pot-survey data) whereas in 2018 the index...[placeholder].
+In the pot-survey, the abundance of this size group in 2017 was also the second-lowest in the time series (22% of the mean for the available pot-survey data) whereas in 2018 the value was the lowest observed at only 10% of the mean value (the total (all sizes) in the pot-survey index was also the lowest and was 12% of the mean).

 5. **Management performance**: In this assessment estimated total male catch is the sum of fishery-reported retained catch, estimated male discard mortality in the directed fishery, and estimated male bycatch mortality in the groundfish